Building for Tomorrow – Integrating Lifeline Infrastructure

 Craig “Tooey” Courtemanche, Jr. is the Founder and Chairman of the Board of Procore.
 Tooey served as CEO and President of Procore from January 2002 to November 2025.
 He founded Procore in 2002 with a mission to connect everyone in construction on a global platform and is passionate about bringing together two often disparate worlds: construction and software.
 Tooey has always been a builder—whether working as an apprentice in a carpentry shop, as a real estate developer, or founding software companies.
 Under his leadership, Procore grew to become a leading global provider of construction management software, connecting over 2 million users across 150+ countries.
 Today Procore trades on the New York Stock Exchange under the ticker PCOR.

-Federal Policy – Building a Unified Framework for Community Resilience
+Building a Unified Federal – State Framework for Community Resilience

-Join the Federal leaders and policymakers to explore the policy environment that shapes resilience and lifeline infrastructure.
-The panel will discuss where the current administration stands on resilience priorities, infrastructure investment, and interagency coordination.
-They will address how fragmented programs for response, recovery, and mitigation create challenges, while highlighting opportunities to harmonize funding streams and establish a more unified national framework.
+Join federal and state leaders to explore the policy environment that shapes resilience and lifeline infrastructure.
+The panel will discuss where the current Administration stands on resilience priorities, infrastructure investment, interagency coordination, and the potential impact of these policies on states focusing on experiences from disaster response and recovery, highlighting both successes and ongoing challenges.
+They will also address how fragmented programs for response, recovery, and mitigation create challenges, while highlighting opportunities to harmonize funding streams and establish a more unified national framework.

 Takeaways: